 In this very personal work—adapted from the original #1 bestseller—renowned lawyer and social justice advocate Bryan Stevenson offers a glimpse into the lives of the wrongfully imprisoned and his efforts to fight for their freedom as the founder of the Equal Justice Initiative.

 First Book adds new books to the Marketplace weekly!
-Visit often to see what new books we’ve added to our selection of titles about Black history, books featuring African American characters and cultures, and books by African American authors and illustrators.
+Visit often to see what new books we’ve added to our selection of titles about Black history, books featuring Black characters and cultures, and books by Black authors and illustrators.
+All Title I educators are eligible to shop the Marketplace to add these books to their classrooms.
+If you are not a Title I educator, but still want to support First Book, you can shop these titles at Bookshop, with 10% of your purchase donated to First Book.

 Join the Network